belbert/VCVTB/IN/README.md

 2) Use the VCVTB PreProcessing tools to generate geometrical AFN input for EnergyPlus and to generate geometrical input for OpenFoam.

 3) Create people in Octave using the behaviour module.
 Use GNU Parallel to batch create family libraries in parallel.
 Depending on the amount of families that you need this can take a while.
-(It's interesting to create a library of families for future use.
+It might be interesting to create a library of families for future use.
 While you wait you can review the paper that was still on your desk.

-4) Use CombineSchedules.py to make a single file that includes peopleschedules, activityschedules, CO2schedules... from the output of the behaviour module
+4) Use CombineSchedules.py to make a single file that includes peopleschedules, activityschedules, CO2schedules... from the output of the behaviour module.

 5) Revise the auto-created EnergyPlus .idf file with the AFN.
 Adjust default material layers, flow exponents and flow coefficients to your liking.
 Make other adjustments or add extra EnergyPlus components where necessary.

-6) Revise the OpenFoam input, make adjustments and use the OpenFoam Module to automatically create a mesh and to generate a pressure distribution on the facade for various wind directions.
-(Waiting can be exciting, but you should go to sleep.
+6) Revise the OpenFOAM input, make adjustments and use the OpenFOAM Module to automatically create a mesh and to generate a pressure distribution on the facade for various wind directions.
+(Waiting can be exciting, but I advise you to go to sleep.
 These calculations can take a night.)

 7) Good morning, grab a coffee and use the provided scripts to extract Cp values from the OpenFoam Model into EnergyPlus .idf format.
 If you followed the drawing guidelines this should be a matter of seconds.